People Are Flocking To The Hive Social App Following Twitter’s Changes

-The pandemic has seen you download social media apps you never thought you'd get so into.
+The last few years have seen you download social media apps you never thought you'd get so into.
 TikTok?
 Hello, record screen time.
 Clubhouse?
-Never not listening.
-Now, Hive, an app that's like a combo of Myspace and Instagram, is soon to be your latest data suck.
+Never forget.
+And Hive, an app that's like a combo of Myspace and Instagram, also had a moment back in February 2021.
 The social media platform allows users to share pictures, text, and yes, a background song that will play when users visit your profile.
 If your social media presence is missing that very aughties je ne sais quois, you'll want to know how to use Hive.
-Hello 2003, meet 2021.
+Hello 2003, meet 2022.

-Why are you hearing about Hive all of a sudden, anyway?
+Why are you hearing about Hive again all of a sudden, anyway?
 The app debuted back in October 2019, but according to a tweet from a spokesperson of the app, after commissioning Iman Lewis to make a TikTok post where she encouraged her followers to "ditch Facebook-owned apps" and join, Hive blew up the first week of February and became the number one most downloaded social media app on the Apple store, at least briefly.
+Now, some users are returning back to Hive following October 2022 changes to Twitter thanks to Elon Musk and the platform has reached one million users as of Nov.
+22, 2022.

 While jumping on an app trend for curiosity's sake is reason enough to take on another 54.2 MB, Hive might serve a greater utility for people who want to be seen.
 Unlike TikTok or Twitter, where it's super easy to lurk without posting anything yourself, Hive's greatest features are its multimedia profile pages.
 On Hive, users can show off their personality by sharing pictures, texts, GIFs, and songs all in one place.

-Can't wait to bring back your favorite early aughts emo jam and share your shower thoughts without Tweet-and-delete anxiety?
+Can't wait to bring back your favorite 2014 sleazecore emo jam and share your shower thoughts without Tweet-and-delete anxiety?
 Here's how to thrive on Hive.

 How To Use Hive